top of page

 What is it?

 The Tucson History Social is a monthly exploration of the fascinating history of Tucson.
-This casual event features a 30-45 minute talk on a person, place or event in Tucson's history that helped shape us.
+This casual event features a 45-60 minute talk on a person, place or event in Tucson's history that helped shape us.
 Participants are encouraged to share their stories as we socialize and learn.
-Drinks and snacks are sometimes available, depending on the venue!

 Previous Topics